alearce12/PadelLandingPage/README.md

-# Landing Page basado en un club de padel.
+# Landing Page based on a paddle club.

-**DESCRIPCIÓN:**
+**DESCRIPTION:**

-Este proyecto es una landing page para un club de pádel.
-Fue creado con la finalidad de aplicar mis conocimientos en React y Tailwind.
-La página presenta los servicios ofrecidos por el club, su ubicación e información de contacto, todo con un diseño atractivo, totalmente responsive y fácil de comprender.
+This project is a landing page for a paddle club.
+It was created with the purpose of applying my knowledge in React and Tailwind.
+The website presents the services offered by the club, its location and contact information, all with an attractive design, fully responsive and easy to understand.

-**VISTA:**
+**VIEW:**

 [![hero-Padel.png](https://i.postimg.cc/W34cCSkZ/hero-Padel.png)](https://postimg.cc/v1CK6rX8)